The Temperley-Lieb Tower and the Weyl Algebra: Action of on

-We begin the proof of Theorem \ref{thm:rep} by noting that some relations were proven in \cite{Quinn}, see Subsection \ref{ssec:Qdiagrams}.
-These include the Weyl category relations \eqref{eq:duality} and the first relations in \eqref{eq:TraceE} and \eqref{eq:CCWCircles}.
+We begin the proof of Theorem \ref{thm:rep} by noting that some relations were proven in \cite{Quinn}, see Section \ref{ssec:Qdiagrams}.
+These include the isotopy relation and the first relations in \eqref{eq:TraceE} and \eqref{eq:CCWCircles}.
 We proceed by first investigating the action of diagrams which are generated only by Temperley-Lieb generators.
-In the representation, it is enough to show that the relations in $\Weyl'$ hold for all choices of rightmost region labels $n\geq0$.
-An equality for a specific region label is denoted by $\tleq[n]$ in this representation, whereas $\tleq$ is used if this equality holds for all $n\geq0$.
-The proof of the theorem is complete once all relations in $\Weyl'$ interpreted as equalities of bimodule maps -- 2-morphisms in $\End(\T)$ -- are verified for all rightmost region labels -- objects in $\End(\T)$.
+In the representation, it is enough to show that the relations in $\uWeyl'$ hold for all choices of rightmost region labels $n\geq0$.
+The proof of the theorem is complete once the image of all relations in $\uWeyl'$ mapped to $\Hom_{\Wact}(n,m)$ and interpreted as equalities of bimodule maps (i.e. 2-morphisms in $\End(\T)$) are verified for all rightmost region labels (i.e. 2-objects in $\End(\T)$).